nanoframework/Home/docs/building/cmake-tools-cmake-variants.md

 	- This is a more complete description of the configuration
 - "TOOLCHAIN_PREFIX" : "**<path-to-gcc-toolchain-mind-the-forward-slash>**"
 	- This is the path to your gcc toolchain compiler.
 Use forward slashes and do not provide executable name here
+- "TOOL_HEX2DFU_PREFIX" : "**<path-to-hex2dfu-utility-mind-the-forward-slash>**"
+	- This is the path to the HEX2DFU utility.
+Use forward slashes and do not provide executable name here.
 - "TARGET_CHIP" : "**<target-chip-with-official-vendor-reference>**"
 	- For STM32 MCUs only : represents the complete official reference of the MCU
 - "TARGET_SERIES" : "**STM32F7xx**"
-	- For STM32 MCUs only : represents the target series (STM32F4XX, STM32L4XX, and so on)
+	- For STM32 MCUs represents the target series (STM32F4XX, STM32L4XX, and so on)
+	- For ESP32 matches the series name: "ESP32"
 - "USE_FPU" : "**TRUE**"
 	- TRUE or FALSE : Enables or disables the use of the FPU unit, if present.
 - "RTOS" : "**<one-of-valid-rtos-options>**"
 	- Defines the RTOS that will be used to build nanoFramework.
-It can be CHIBIOS, FREERTOS or MBEDOS.
-Currently, only CHIBIOS is supported.
+It can be CHIBIOS or FREERTOS.
+Currently ChibiOS is supported for all targets except ESP32 and FreeRTOS is supported for ESP32 targets only.
 - "CHIBIOS_SOURCE" : "**<path-to-chibios-source-mind-the-forward-slash>**"
 	- Path to an optional local installation of ChibiOS source files.
 If no path is given, then CMake will download the sources from the projects ChibiOS repository when needed
 - "CHIBIOS_VERSION" : "**<N.N.N>**"